MicrosoftDocs/windows-itpro-docs/windows/application-management/per-user-services-in-windows.md

 ### Manage template services using Group Policy preferences

-If a per-user services can't be disabled using a the security template, you can disable it by using Group Policy preferences.
+If a per-user service can't be disabled using a the security template, you can disable it by using Group Policy preferences.

-1. On Windows Server domaion controller or Windows 10 computer that has the [Remote Server Administration Tools (RSAT)](https://www.microsoft.com/en-us/download/details.aspx?id=45520) installed, click **Start**, type GPMC.MSC and press **Enter** to open the **Group Policy Management Console**.
+1. On a Windows Server domain controller or Windows 10 PC that has the [Remote Server Administration Tools (RSAT)](https://www.microsoft.com/en-us/download/details.aspx?id=45520) installed, click **Start**, type GPMC.MSC, and then press **Enter** to open the **Group Policy Management Console**.

 2. Create a new Group Policy Object (GPO) or use an existing GPO.